Two-lane expressway: Super 2

 A super-2 expressway is a high-speed surface road with at-grade intersections, depending on the common usage of the term expressway in the area.
 By this definition, Super-2s can be considered the first stage of project which is expected to become a full freeway, with the transportation authority owning the land necessary for the future adjacent carriageway.
 At-grade intersections exist but there is sufficient land to replace them with interchanges.
 In some US states, a super-2 expressway is simply referred to as a super-2, regardless of whether it is fully controlled-access or not.
 Highway 410 in Ontario was originally a super-2 before being upgraded to a full freeway.
 Similarly, most of Highway 102 in Nova Scotia was a super-2 for three decades before being upgraded.
 Many super-2 expressways are simply just short transitional segments between surface street and four-lane divided freeways.

-A super-4 expressway is a multi-lane divided highway with at-grade intersections, although the highway will become a full controlled-access freeway if the intersections are replaced with interchanges.
-A super-4 may have been a super-2 that has been twinned, although such instances of super-4 intermediaries are rare as super-2s are often upgraded right away to full freeways.
-Highway 40 in Ontario is a super-4 expressway between Highway 402 and Wellington St., and from Indian Rd to Rokeby Line.
-The remaining sections of Highway 40 are super-2 expressways.
-Other super-4 expressways include the Hanlon Parkway in Guelph and Black Creek Drive in Toronto, both which have sufficient right of way to allow for interchanges and overpasses to replace the at-grade crossings.

-When a super-2 expressway is converted to a four-lane divided freeway, conversion artifacts such as double yellow lines, or broken yellow lines in passing zones are usually cleanly bestowed in favor of more consistent road marking for four-lane divided expressways.

-List of two-lane freeways

-Argentina

-National Route 38, between Famaillá and Juan Bautista Alberdi in Tucumán Province.